GHS Undergraduate Essay Prize

 • The decision of the jury is final.

-• The jury will make its decision by beginning of March and inform the prize candidates as soon as possible after that.
+• The jury will make its decision by October and inform the prize candidates as soon as possible after that.
 Please note that we cannot offer feedback on entries for the prize.

-• Names of prize-winners will be posted on the GHS website.
+• Names of prize-winners will be posted on the GHS website and social media.

 1st Place